gamblevore/speedie/Documentation/Safety.md

 ### Memory Safety

 Speedie's memory-manager is a form of safety... its what you expect from most OOP systems, but its worth mentioning as C/C++ doesn't have it.

+You won't get double-frees (like C++ / C suffers from).
+And memory is freed once it is no longer refered to.